 A criminal defense lawyer may need to work with a toxicologist to prove that a driver was no longer impaired when operating a vehicle, despite the presence of drugs in the driver’s blood work.
 Get the help you need to handle court charges related to VC 21352(f) today.

-Driving Under the Influence of Drugs: Examples
+Examples of Driving Under the Influence of Drugs

-Check out these examples to increase your understanding of VC 23152(f) charges:
+Here are two examples to increase your understanding of VC 23152(f) charges:

 Police officers pull over a man after he runs a red light and swerves across the road.
 After calling out a DRE, it is determined that the man is probably under the influence of drugs.
 He is arrested and his blood is tested, revealing that he is under the influence of marijuana.
 He could be charged with driving under the influence of drugs.

 A woman is out driving her car and runs into a stop sign.
-The police believe she is under the influence of drugs and she admits that she took some prescription medication that makes it hard for her to concentrate.
+The police believe she is under the influence of drugs, and she admits that she took some prescription medication that makes it hard for her to concentrate.
 Her blood is tested and reveals the presence of the drug.
 She could face charges under VC 23152(f).

 Drivers who are facing charges under California Vehicle Code Section 23152(f): Driving Under the Influence of Drugs can end up facing fines and incarceration.
 The Simmrin Law Group may be able to help you address these charges.
 You can find out more about your legal options by taking advantage of one of our FREE case evaluations.